-The XC4 is a high performance digital drive based on the HyperWire communication protocol.
-The drive provides deterministic behavior, auto-identification, is fully software configurable.
-A double precision floating point DSP controls the digital PID and current loops in the XC4.
+The XC4 is a high performance digital drive.
+The XC4 is based on the HyperWire communication protocol and receives commands from a PC or drive-based controller.

-The XC4 offers standard Safe Torque Off (STO) inputs and optional Position Synchronized Output (PSO) outputs.
-The XC4 is offered with an optional encoder interpolation feature (-MX1), an auxiliary encoder input for dual loop control, dedicated analog and digital I/O (expandable with the -EB1 option), and separate power connections for motor and control supply voltages.
+Both drives provide deterministic behavior, auto-identification, and are fully software configurable.
+A double precision floating point DSP controls the digital PID and current loops.
+Both drives offer standard Safe Torque Off (STO) inputs and optional Position Synchronized Output (PSO) outputs.
+And both drives are offered with an optional encoder interpolation feature (-MX1), an auxiliary encoder input for dual loop control, dedicated analog and digital I/O (expandable with the -EB1 option), and separate power connections for motor and control supply voltages.